viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The AAF contains a 1 nF capacitor, which is orders of magnitude larger capacitance than the 3 pF sampling capacitor inside the XADC.
 Therefore, we can ignore the XADC sampling capacitor when determining the acquisition time.

 We need to determine the AAF circuit's settling time, which is the acquisition time needed for the XADC to acquire the input signal with the desired precision.
 When the input analog signal changes to a new value, the settling time is the time it takes the circuit to settle to this new value on its output.
-Meaning, settle close enough for acquiring the new value with 12-bit precision.
+Meaning, settle close enough for acquiring the new signal value with 12-bit precision.

-We can use a slightly modified [Equation 6-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/8erAzNpWEDQ8zWWH_EdtFg?section=XREF_11532_Equation2_5) from [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) to adapt it to the resistances of Cora Z7 analog input:
+We can use a slightly modified [Equation 6-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/8erAzNpWEDQ8zWWH_EdtFg?section=XREF_11532_Equation2_5) from [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) to adapt it to the resistances of Cora Z7 auxiliary analog input:

 ```math
 t_{settling} = \ln(2^{12+1}) \times ( {{2320 \times 1000} \over {2300 + 1000}} + 140 + 845) \times 1 \times 10^{-9} = 15.1725 \mskip3mu \mu s